pcuzner/cmon/README.md

 - inventory overview and overall ceph daemon state
 - IO load graph (IOPS and throughput) sourced from Prometheus
 - currently active alerts, also sourced from Prometheus
-- capacity status, with compression yield
+- capacity status, with compression savings
 - pool configuration, capacity and performance breakdown
 - top 10 rbd's by IOPS (needs rbd_stats_pools option set in mgr/prometheus)
-- RGW performance, per instance (GETs/PUTs and bandwidth) &nbsp;
+- RGW performance, per instance (GETs/PUTs and bandwidth)
+- optional integrated CLI (requires a conf and keyring to be passed through) &nbsp;

 ## Installation